 These courses are designed to push your knowledge, skills and understanding to a higher level.

 HOW DO I DECIDE WHAT IS BEST FOR ME?

 - > Think about your future career.

 - > Chat with your subject teachers.

-- > Attend the Open Evening.

-- > Sign up for the Taster Lessons.

 - > Every student will have a 1:1 interview where you can discuss your options.